Daisies: Symbolism and More

 Table of Contents

-Daisies are often associated with innocence, purity, and new beginnings.
+We often associate daisies with innocence, purity, and new beginnings.
 They symbolize simplicity and are commonly used to represent loyalty, love, and beauty.
-In some cultures, daisies are also believed to bring good luck and ward off negative energy.
+In some cultures, people believe daisies also bring good luck and ward off negative energy.

 Daisies and Daisy Flowers